gioleppe/gioleppe.github.io/content/posts/gemma-copilot/index.md

 ##### Install Ollama and run the model

-Follow the steps in the Phi-2 tutorial, so if you haven't installed Ollama yet (or if you want to update Ollama like me), run:
+The steps are the same as in the Phi-2 tutorial, so if you haven't installed Ollama yet (or if you want to update Ollama like me), run:

 ``````bash
 ➜  ~ curl -fsSL https://ollama.com/install.sh | sh